-Margaretha's personal and collaborative artwork is exhibited nationally and internationally, most recently, at Stadwerkstatt in Linz Austria, the Pixelache Festival in Helsinki, Yerba Buena Center for the Arts in San Francisco, and at Bennington College.
+Margaretha's personal and collaborative culture work is exhibited nationally and internationally, most recently, at The Sanctuary for Independent Media in Troy, NY, Stadtwerkstatt in Linz Austria, International Symposium of Electronic Art, and Yerba Buena Center for the Arts in San Francisco.
 The most meaningful work often happens tactically or in secret, with no funding or attention.
-Margaretha received her MFA from the University of California Santa Cruz, and conducts ongoing study in permaculture and herbalism.
-In her studio classes at Colgate University, she draws connections between avant-garde legacies, emerging media, and collaboration, in order to foster distributed, artistic approaches to the interconnected issues of our time/s.
+Margaretha received her MFA from the University of California Santa Cruz, and conducts ongoing critical study of cybernetics, anti-capitalist magic, permaculture and herbalism.
+In her studio classes at Colgate University, she draws connections between avant-garde legacies, emerging media, unfolding eco-social crisis, and collaboration.

 contact: margaretha.anne.haughwout@gmail.com